Psychological Healing

 I was invited to a breakfast after Mass, a Catholic Woman’s Society. . . .
 For the most part their aims seemed holy enough.
 A desire to promote Consecration to Our Lady, Eucharistic Adoration, holiness within the family, supporting the poor, etc. After the discussions there was a bit of prayer, and those who felt the desire to pray in tongues were invited to do so.
 I was very taken aback by this, and embarrassed as people around me began to sing in unintelligible words.
 There was also group discussion where people would propose their ideas, and how they felt the Holy Spirit was motivating them, and then everyone around the table would punctuate this with “Praise Jesus!
 Thank you Jesus!” which is all quite well and good, but I felt like I was at a Protestant thing I’ve seen on TV.
 You know?
 I could only hang my head and pray silently that He would guide these good people as they seemed to think they were being guided.
 I think it was their certainty that it could only be the Holy Spirit that guided them, that frightened me a bit.

-Now, when it comes to tongues, I myself have never desired to pray in this way, but I cannot condemn another if God inspires them, and I mean a genuine inspiration.
+Now, when it comes to tongues, I myself have never desired to pray in this way, but I cannot condemn others if God inspires them, and I mean a genuine inspiration.
 But what is real and what is false?
 What is the Holy Spirit and what is simply human emotion trying to find satisfaction in the wrong places?
 When I read St. Paul in 1 Corinthians, it seems tongues are kind of a pointless thing as they bear little fruit, and he more or less tells them to stop wasting their time.
 Or so it seems to me.

+SWell, let’s find out what is real and what is false by reading the Bible.
 Speaking in tongues is first mentioned in Acts in regard to Pentecost when the Apostles spoke to the crowds, and everyone from the various nations heard everything in his native language.

 Then there appeared to them tongues as of fire, which parted and came to rest on each one of them.
 And they were all filled with the Holy Spirit and began to speak in different tongues, as the Spirit enabled them to proclaim.